TheDahoom/Sveltekit-seo/README.md

 ```svelte
 <meta property="og:url" content="{$page.url}">
 ```
+Since v0.5 the component also makes use of `$page.data` **stores**.
+These will be automatically picked up by the component and used to fill in the meta tags

 ## Extendable
 If you want to use an unusual meta tag or use your own custom one (eg: google site verification).
 It's easy as: